Hacking CITRIX - the forceful way

 This is not a statement but more a question I have…

 curious mind, I have no idea how CITRIX is shipped but I believe that you are on the right track.
 However, it is up to the administrator to export applications that does not require authentication.
 In case your ICA is in the DMZ and you have one of these application hanging out in there, then you are in a big trouble.
-Unfortunately, this is what we see.
+Unfortunately, this is what I see most of the times.

 pdp, I totally agree…applications without authentication is asking for trouble..but as you showed that even with authentication you’re not really safe that’s why I hope somebody can answer my questions..